isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-cockroaches/index.md

 ###  Step 2: Use baking soda plus sugar to kill German Roaches

-Using [baking soda and sugar](https://books.google. co. ke/books? id=4j8n8hIBEa0C&printsec=frontcover&dq=baking+soda+German+Roaches&hl=en&sa=X&redir_esc=y#v=onepage&q=baking%20soda%20German%20Roaches&f=false) is a natural and effective home remedy to kill German roaches.
+Using [baking soda and sugar](https://books.google.co.ke/books?id=4j8n8hIBEa0C&printsec=frontcover&dq=baking+soda+German+Roaches&hl=en&sa=X&redir_esc=y#v=onepage&q=baking%20soda%20German%20Roaches&f=false)is a natural and effective home remedy to kill German roaches.
 Sugar acts as an important bait for a German cockroach as it likes sweet products.

 Onthe other hand, the baking soda acts as a poison that destroys the roaches digestive system.